 Calvin prayed with the faith of a child, even though long ago, at thirteen, his childhood had been lost.
 Both his parents had died of AIDS, leaving Rogers, 15, Calvin, 11, and Joash, 8, among Kenya’s 650,000 AIDS orphans.
 When Calvin revealed his prayer to his older brother and an aunt, they laughed at him but he kept praying.

 Evan Beauchamp, a missionary for the diocese of Bismarck, North Dakota arrived as a teacher at Calvin’s school.
 He learned of the boys’ hardships and invited Calvin to live with him during the week and then return to help his brothers on weekends.
 Calvin kept asking Evan to take him back to the United States.
 Since Evan was seventy, he knew the U.S. State Department would never agree to such a scenario.

 Nine years ago Calvin stepped off the plane and became a much-loved member of our family.
 After he'd been with us a week, he share with us his prayer to God in the face of seemingly impossible odds.
-At that moment, we realized we were privileged to have been chosen by God to answer his prayer.
+At that moment, we realized we were privileged to have been chosen to answer his prayer.
 He graduated with a degree in respiratory therapy from University of Mary and is in medical school at Saba Medical University. (pictured above with Evan on left and then UMary President Sr. Thomas Welder.)
 He plans to eventually return to Kenya to help the poor.
 He has been a wonderful son and sibling to our family.
-Had we followed our initial reluctance and not prayed our way through it, we would have missed out on untold blessings.
-But when we said yes to Calvin, there was yet another blessing from Kenya waiting for us.
+But when we said yes to Calvin, there was more to come.